 HIP's information tax returns are subject to examination by the Internal Revenue Service for a period of three years from the date they were filed, except under certain circumstances.
-HIP's Form 990 information returns for the years ending June 30, 2013 through June 30, 2015 are open for a tax examination by the Internal Revenue Service, although no request has been made as of the date of these financial statements.
+HIP's Form 990 information returns for the years ending June 30, 2014 through June 30, 2016 are open for a tax examination by the Internal Revenue Service, although no request has been made as of the date of these financial statements

-NOTE I - RELATED PARTY TRANSACTIONS
+NOTE H - RELATED PARTY TRANSACTIONS

 HIP is the general partner and owns a 99% interest in the Mt.
 Rainier LLP.
 Mt Rainier reimburses HIP for the actual expenses related to employee salaries.
-For the years ended June 30, 2016 and 2015, the balance of the receivable from Mt.
-Rainier LLP totaled \$954 and \$68,534, respectively.
-During the year, HIP forgave \$68,535 of receivables due from Mt.
-Rainier LLP due to the low possibility of collection.
-These amounts are recorded on the statement of financial position as a due from related party.
+For the years ended June 30, 2017 and 2016, the balance of the receivable from Mt.
+Rainier LLP totaled \$1,905 and \$954, respectively.
+During 2016, HIP forgave \$68,535 of receivables due from Mt.
+Rainier LLP due to the low possibility of collection and recorded this as bad debt under the statement of activities.